IU-PR/Capstone_project/content/docs/Groups/Jurnalik.md

 | Adelina Kildeeva     | [@yumiue](https://t.me/yumiue)                       | a.kildeeva@innopolis.university     |

 In Copyright Department are two developers: Adeline and Oksana.
 Department has a separate meetings where developers discuss tasks and distribute them.
-Project have two main ML problems: categorisation and comparsion.
+Project has two main ML problems: categorisation and comparsion.
 So, Adelina takes Comparison part and do most researched.
 Oksana takes Categorization problem and test found solutions.
 #### Frontend Department

 | Team Member        | Telegram ID                                          | Email Address                       |